The old town of Ipoh, Malaysia

 Our tip: don’t always trust the opening hours indicated on Google.
 When we arrived, the Sam Pho Tong temple, which was the most interesting to us, was unfortunately closed.
 Even the locals that we talked to could not determine with certainty how late each temple was open.
 We think it is best to come early so there is less of a chance that you will stand in front of locked gates.

 When we arrived, we were greeted by a large group of monkeys.
-A few locals looked at us, curious as at what we were doing there.
+A few locals looked at us, curious as to what we were doing there.
 We tried to explain that we were here to see the rock paintings.
-A friendly nod in the direction of a rock followed, which we interpreted to mean go around that rock.
+A friendly nod in the direction of the rock followed, which we interpreted to mean go around that rock.

 the way to the rock paintings in Ipoh